Shower Base Sintered Stone Tiling in Warsaw

 • Sanitary silicone (clear or colour-matched).

-• Confirm drain type — length, model, position.
+• Confirm the drain type — length, model, position.

-• Ensure water supply nearby (for the bridge saw).
+• Make sure there is water supply nearby (for the bridge saw).

-• Clear the bathroom completely — the saw needs space.
+• Empty the bathroom completely — the saw needs room.

 • Power supply — bridge saws draw 2 kW or more.